bcgov/ckanext-sso/pages/keycloak_how_to.md

 + Renaming a Keycloak Group happens when a Ministry/Org, Branch/Suborg or CKAN Group has changed.
 + Requires the renaming of all 3 levels of privileges for that same CKAN Organization or Group.

-NOTE: Changing the org name should be done in the catalgoue first.
+NOTE: Changing the org name should be done in the catalgoue first, recommend having keycloak and catalogue both open and logged in.
 1. Log in as a sysadmin
 2. Navigate to the organization
 3. Click _Edit Organzation_